sandravizz/Analytical-System-Design/README.md

 ## Material

-In this course we are using observable [notebooks](https://observablehq.com/collection/@sandraviz/analytical-system-design) to explain concents and general code paterns
+In this course we are using observable [notebooks](https://observablehq.com/collection/@sandraviz/analytical-system-design) to explain concepts and general code paterns

-Moreover for general data visualisation theory we will be using this [Presentation](https://slides.com/sandraviz/data-visualization) as well as this D3.js
+Moreover for general data visualisation theory we will be using this [presentation](https://slides.com/sandraviz/data-visualization) as well as this D3.js
 [presentation](https://slides.com/sandraviz/d3-js)

+The main use case for this course will be the data visualisation project [The Unwelcomed](https://www.alhadaqa.com/wp-content/uploads/2019/11/the_unwelcomed_v2.html) please check the code under this [link](https://www.alhadaqa.com/wp-content/uploads/2019/11/the_unwelcomed_v2.html)

 ### Addition resources